google/googletest/googletest/docs/Primer.md

 The term _Test_ is commonly of broad enough sense, including ISTQB's definition of _Test Case_, so it's not much of a problem here.
-But the term _Test Case_ is of contradictory sense and thus confusing.
+But the term _Test Case_ as used in Google Test is of contradictory sense and thus confusing.

 Unfortunately replacing the term _Test Case_ by _Test Suite_ throughout
 the Google C++ Testing Framework is not easy without breaking dependent